Uttkarshsh/Container_Assignment/README.md

 Bash

 exit;
-🧼 Cleanup
+🧹 Cleanup
-To stop and remove all services and networks:
+To stop and remove all the Docker containers and the network created by Docker Compose, run:

 Bash

 docker-compose down
 👨‍💻 Author
 Made with ❤️ by Uttkarsh Sharma

+🚀 Enjoy your Streamlit app connected to MySQL using Docker Compose! 🚀